- Solicitors For Business

-Although many workplaces throughout the UK reflect today's multicultural society, race and nationality discrimination in the workplace does still occur.
-Unfortunately, cases of this type may sometimes go unreported.
-This may be for any number of reasons, but might include:
+Although many workplaces in the UK reflect today's multicultural society, racism and discrimination in the workplace do still occur.
+Unfortunately, these cases sometimes go unreported for any number of reasons, which might include:

 - The victim feeling too intimidated to report the issue